Poovarasan0368/Play_Store_App_Review_Analysis_EDA/README.md

 	3. Matplotlib
 	4. Seaborn

-which I have learnt from the course.
+**which I have learnt from the course.**

-## CONCLUSION ✌
+## Conclusion ✌

-### We have analyzed a variety of parameters as part of this study to analyse play store applications that would help AlmaBetter launch their apps successfully.
-In order to give them the best results from our study, we concentrated more on the problem statements and data cleaning in the initial phase.
+**We have analyzed a variety of parameters as part of this study to analyse play store applications that would help AlmaBetter launch their apps successfully.
+In order to give them the best results from our study, we concentrated more on the problem statements and data cleaning in the initial phase.**

 ### based on analysis, there is minimal information available regarding the play store datasets